-In 2018 the Board added a "fifth" pillar referred to as the Restoring Confidence Strategy, which arose out of significant events in the auditing profession and the collapse of Steinhoff, which is to date the largest business collapse in the history of South Africa.
+The Restoring Confidence Strategy arose out of significant events in the auditing profession and the collapse of Steinhoff, which is to date the largest business collapse in the history of South Africa.

 Due to reputational damage to the profession from recent events, restoring the reputation of the profession and rebuilding confidence will still take some concerted effort.
-The Board has viewed the projects thus far as a great success, but wishes to see these projects, those that are ongoing and any future next phase projects forming part of departmental programmes.

-As the need to continue to restore confidence is key to national priorities, as well as to the profession and the regulator, the Board agreed that this "pillar" should be operationalised as the activities and projects of this programme now continue to be implemented.
+As the need to continue to restore confidence is key to national priorities, as well as to the profession and the regulator, the management team agreed that this "pillar" should be operationalised as the activities and projects of this programme now continue to be implemented.